 Graphical builds run much faster with some kind of graphics acceleration.
 2GB of RAM pretty much guarantees you will never have trouble with memory shortages.

 Cataclysm has official builds for Windows, Linux, OSX and Android.

 The Linux and OSX builds are available in both terminal and graphical flavors.

 Windows and Android builds are graphical only, though there is a “text rendering” mode in the graphical build.

 There is a very old and unsupported fork for iOS.

-The most recent stable release is 0.F Frank.
+The most recent stable release is 0.G Gaiman.
 We recommend stable for the most bug-free experience available.
 You can download it from the Releases Page.